I am committed to offering you the help that you need in a professionally intimate setting, honoring your dignity and integrity as an individual.

 While you will learn valuable skills in treatment, it is ultimately up to you to practice them on an ongoing basis.
 Another word for recovery is life.
 And because life is an ongoing process, so is recovery.

-- Group Work – My style is to facilitate the group process to embrace a comprehensive model of approaches including mindfulness based cognitive behavioral therapy, motivational therapy, affective and insight oriented therapies etc. addressing your relevant substance use, addiction and mental health issues.
+- Group Work – My style is to facilitate the group process to embrace mindfulness-based interventions in the cognitive, emotional, behavioral, and relational realms.
+Addressing your relevant substance use, and mental health issues.

-- Psycho-education – Rather than lecturing, I weave education regarding substance abuse, addiction, recovery, relapse prevention, trauma and mental health issues into the group process.
+- Psycho-education – Rather than lecturing, I weave education regarding substance use, trauma and the full gamut of mental health issues into the group process.
 I use cinema therapy and the principles of the Eight-Limbed Path of Yoga to teach you the vital concepts and elements of the recovery process.

-- Mindfulness based meditation – I use meditation to provide you with the skills you need to change your established patterns of distorted thinking, reduce and manage your stress and emotional pain and decrease or eliminate your impulsive, compulsive and reactive behaviors.
-Through meditative discipline, you will also learn how to successfully manage cravings, urges, preoccupation and triggers.
+- Mindfulness based meditation – I use meditation to provide you with the skills required to change your established patterns of distorted thinking, reduce and manage your stress and emotional pain and decrease or eliminate your impulsive, compulsive and reactive behaviors.
+Through meditative discipline, you will also learn how to successfully manage cravings, urges, preoccupation and triggers for any behavior.

 - The Four Pillars